yoshioterada/MicroProfile-on-Azure-App-Service/deploy-microprofile-helidon-java-app-with-maven-plugin.md

 #Customer intent: As a Java developer, I want to deploy MicroProfile apps to Azure so that I don't have to deal with app server configuration and management.
 ---

-# Deploy a Helidon app to Azure App Service with Maven and Azure on Linux
+# Deploy a Helidon Web App to Azure App Service with Maven

 In this quickstart, you'll use the [Maven Plugin for Azure App Service Web Apps](/java/api/overview/azure/maven/azure-webapp-maven-plugin/readme) to deploy a Helidon application to [Azure App Service on Linux](/azure/app-service/containers/).
 You'll want to choose Java SE deployment over [Tomcat and WAR files](/azure/app-service/containers/quickstart-java) when you want to consolidate your app's dependencies, runtime, and configuration into a single deployable artifact.